Here are some of the terms you’ll come across when buying or selling property.

 An assessment of a property’s likely sale price.
 An agent must give the seller a written appraisal that is realistic and based on market conditions and information from recent sales of similar properties.

-The listed price of the property but may not always be the final price the property sells for.
+The asking price is the amount a vendor wants to sell their property for.
+The asking price may not be the final price the property sells for.

 The transfer of a mortgage or lease from one person to another.

 An auction is a sale method where buyers publicly bid until the highest price is reached.

 BBO (buyer budget over) or BEO (buyer enquiry over)